 This report presents an unreliability evaluation of the emergency power system (EPS) at 104 U.S. commercial nuclear power plants listed in Table 1.
 For each plant, the corresponding Standardized Plant Analysis Risk (SPAR) model (version model indicated in Table 1) was used in the yearly calculations.
-Demand, run hours, and failure data from fiscal year (FY)-98 through FY-13 for selected components in the EPS were obtained from the Institute of Nuclear Power Operations (INPO) Consolidated Events Database (ICES).
-Train unavailability data (outages from test or maintenance) were obtained from the Reactor Oversight Process Safety System Unavailability (SSU) database (FY-98 through FY-01) and the Mitigating Systems Performance Index (MSPI) database (FY-02 through FY-13).
+Different from previous year's updates, this year's results are based on calendar year (CY) instead of fiscal year (FY).
+Demand, run hours, and failure data from 1998 through 2016 for selected components in the EPS were obtained from the Institute of Nuclear Power Operations (INPO) Consolidated Events Database (ICES).
+Train unavailability data (outages from test or maintenance) were obtained from the Reactor Oversight Process Safety System Unavailability (SSU) database (1998 through 2001) and the Mitigating Systems Performance Index (MSPI) database (2002 through 2016).
 Common-cause failure (CCF) data used in the models are from the 2010 update to the CCF database.
 The system unreliability results are trended for the most recent 10-year period while yearly estimates for system unreliability are provided for the entire active period.

 This report does not attempt to estimate basic event values for use in a probabilistic risk assessment (PRA).
 Suggested values for such use are presented in the 2010 Component Reliability Update (Reference 1), which is an update to Reference 2 (NUREG/CR-6928).
-Baseline EPS unreliability results using basic event values from that report are summarized in Section 3.
-Trend results for EPS (using system-specific data) are presented in Section 4.
+Baseline EPS unreliability results using basic event values from that report are summarized in Section 3.^a Trend results for EPS (using system-specific data) are presented in Section 4.
 Similar to previous system study updates, Section 5 contains importance information (using the baseline results from Section 3), and Section 7 describes the EPS.